krobi64/list_it_rails/README.md

 ```
 ### Get invitations
 Retrieve all invitations either sent by or sent to the current user.
+This excludes any deleted invitations.
+To invite a user again,
+create a new invitation.

 ```http request
 GET /invites
 ```